 5.2 The whole site has been classified as Subgrade 3b due to a significant soil wetness limitation as a result of the interaction between the heavy textured soils and the relatively moist climatic conditions that prevail in the area.
-The soils have been assessed as Wetness Class IV due to the presence of poorly structured and gleyed subsoil horizons which will result in prolonged waterlogging.
-This wetness in association with the heavy textured topsoils makes the land more susceptible to structural damage through trafficking by agricultural machinery or poaching by livestock and thus the timing and frequency of such operations must be carefully controlled to prevent damage.
+The soils have been assessed as Wetness Class III due to the presence of poorly structured and gleyed subsoil horizons which will result in prolonged waterlogging.
+This wetness in association with the clay textured topsoils makes the land very susceptible to structural damage through trafficking by agricultural machinery or poaching by livestock and thus the timing and frequency of such operations must be carefully controlled to prevent damage.
+In addition the moderately steep slopes that occur at the south west of the site will also cause a limitation to the agricultural quality of the site restricting the land to Subgrade 3b.

-ADAS Ref:4105/033/95 MAFF Ref: EL41/00232 Resource Planning Team Guildford Statutory Group ADAS Reading
+ADAS Ref: 4105/034/95 MAFF Ref: EL 41/00232 Resource Planning Team Guildford Statutory Group ADAS Reading